murali7K/Zomato-landing-page/README.md

 # Zomato Landing Page
-This is a basic web develepment project build with HTML and CSS
+This is a basic web development project build with HTML and CSS